In This Article

 If your skin gets weird during transitional weather, or you just can't seem to keep up with its ever-changing needs, this moisturizer is absolutely worth a try.
 It's not so greasy it feels like it rests on your skin for the rest of the day, but it's certainly not light enough that you'll have to reapply, either.
 It's the perfect formula for someone with tricky combination skin.

 We don't know what makes this cream smell so good, or what gives it its perfect texture, but whatever it is makes us absolutely want to bathe in it.
-The ceramides and pomegranate keep you moisturized while keeping your skin chock full of the antioxidants it needs.
+The ceramides and pomegranate promise to keep you moisturized while keeping your skin chock full of the antioxidants it needs.
 Easily-absorbed and so luxe, this is seriously a dry skin staple.

 Do you want to pay $210 for an eye and lip cream?
 Honestly, if you can afford it, yes you do.
 Sisley has knocked it out of the park by using a soy and yeast protein complex meant to reduce wrinkles and fine lines.
-Not only is this meant to protect against environmental aging, it deals with behavioral aging, too.
+Not only is this meant to protect against environmental aging, it promises to deal with behavioral aging, too.
 Constantly pursing your lips or squinting?
 Consider getting yourself a jar.

 Eight Saints based their brand off of eight key ingredients they found people loved most in their skincare.
 On the label, this product boasts vitamin E and marula, jojoba, and grapeseed oils.
 Each of which is a fantastic ingredient.
 But read the ingredients a little closer, and you'll find pomegranate oil second on the list—a silent component of an amazing blend.